killianmuldoon/doca-platform/docs/spec/dpuservice_credential_request.md

   a token has to be requested for the `ServiceAccount` with a `ttl` of 1h.
 The output that is expected is a secret of type `kubeconfig`, containing all the needed information in order to access the cluster i.e. the token, API Server endpoint and the cluster CA.
+- `targetCluster` is a reference to an existing `dpuCluster` that will provide the needed authentication informatio to access the API SERVER.
 - The controller will create the `ServiceAccount` and request a token with the requested duration.
 It will generate an output of the requested `.spec.type` and create a secret with the output pasted as `spec.data`.
-- If the `DPUServiceCredentialRequest` does not exist, or is not up-to-date, the controller will to bring it as close to the desired state as possible.
+- If the `DPUServiceCredentialRequest` does not exist, or is not up-to-date, the controller will try to bring it as close to the desired state as possible.
 - The controller will requeue the `DPUServiceCredentialRequest` in order to reconcile it when 80% of the token last time will expended.
 It will then request a new token.